junbolian/mlds-divvy-forecast/README.md

 - Pulling live station data from the API.
 - Cleaning and transforming the data into a simple star schema.
-- Classifying station status (EMPTY / NORMAL / FULL / OFFLINE).
+- Classifying station status (EMPTY / NORMAL / FULL / OFFLINE / UNKNOWN).
 - Computing a basic “expected demand index” for each station.
 - Visualizing results on an interactive map.
+- Running an EDA pipeline to analyze bike availability and station behavior, and generate EDA plots/

 All data comes from the live API at runtime.
 No CSV files or static datasets are stored in the repo.